nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 :clipboard: **Format**: `find-i ILLNESS`

-:paperclip: **Example**: `find-i alex david`
+:paperclip: **Example**: `find-i fever flu`

 This example command will find all patients with illnesses that contain either `fever` or `flu`.

 :pencil2: **Notes:**

-- The search is _case-insensitive_, meaning that finding illnesses with the keyword `fever` will return the same results as the keyword `Fever`.
+- The search is _case-insensitive_, meaning that finding illnesses with the keyword `fever` will return the same results as the keyword `Fever` or `FEVER`.

-- Only patients with illnesses matching the _full words_ of the keywords will be displayed, meaning that `flu` will find patients with illnesses that contain the full `flu` but will not find patients with illnesses such as `influenza`.
+- Patients with illnesses that even contains the keywords will be displayed, meaning that `flu` will find both patients with illnesses that contain the full `flu` illness and also patients with illnesses such as `influenza`.

 ### Sorting patients: `sort-p`